Download PDF

 The site sits in the Glendale Boulevard corridor of Echo Park, minutes from Echo Park Lake, Sunset Boulevard's retail and dining, Dodger Stadium, and the Glendale Blvd / 2 Freeway and 101 connections into Downtown Los Angeles.

-Vicinity — 2126–2136 W Branden St, between Glendale Blvd and N Alvarado St, Echo Park 90026.
+Interactive map — 2126–2136 W Branden St, between Glendale Blvd and N Alvarado St, Echo Park 90026.

 A renter and buyer magnet.
 Echo Park has spent a decade as one of Los Angeles' most sought-after creative-class neighborhoods.
 Walkable to Echo Park Lake, the Sunset Blvd corridor, and Historic Filipinotown, it draws a deep, durable pool of tenants and buyers — and consistently leases and resells at a premium to the broader Eastside.